NikilKumaar/Travel-Planner-FE/README.md

 https://travelplanner-fe-mern.netlify.app

 - The above URL represents the FrontEnd Deployed URL.
-If it does not work properly you can check the below link of backEnd URL which acts as a live server.
+If it does not work properly you can check the below link of backEnd URL which acts as a website.

 ## Render Deployed URL - WEBSITE LINK